 Proof.
-This is Exercise 1.9. $\Box$
+This is Exercise 1.9.

-See [DS05, §3.8] and Algorithm 8.12 below for more discussion of cusps and results relevant to their enumeration.
+See $[DS05, \S3.8]$ for more discussion of cusps and results relevant to their enumeration, and Algorithm 8.11 below.

-In order to define modular forms for general congruence subgroups we next explain what it means for a function to be holomorphic on the extended upper half plane
+In order to define modular forms for general congruence subgroups we need to make sense of what it means for a function to be holomorphic on the extended upper half plane